 B.S., University of Novi Sad, Serbia, Yugoslavia, 1997

 Aniko Sabo received her Ph.D. in the field of molecular phylogenetics from Purdue University in 2002 and has been doing research in the field of genomics for the last 12 years.
 She worked for three years as a Research Associate at the Genome Center at Washington University in St. Louis working on microbial and human annotation projects.

-Since she joined the BCM-HGSC nine years ago, she has worked as a bioinformatics programmer and project manager and analysis lead for several projects.
+Since joining the BCM-HGSC, she has worked as a bioinformatics programmer and project manager and analysis lead for several projects.

 She has extensive knowledge of capture methodology and the analysis of the next generation sequencing data.